MESSAGE FROM THE WEBSITE OWNER

-While some people had much time off due to the pandemic, I personally was kept very busy by family, career and other important projects that unfortunately could not include much emphasis on continuing the Shrine’s mission and website expansion.
+While some people had much time off due to the pandemic, I personally was kept very busy by family, career and other important projects that unfortunately could not include much emphasis on continuing the website expansion.
 We did however reach the 1,000,000 visitor milestone in 2020 thanks to a marginal increase in overall traffic.

 For the Shrine, the C-19 crisis made it more difficult to keep the very small sponsorships that we have.
 I however was able to secure it for another calendar year.
 I expect that 2021 will make these renewals a battle once more.
 As such, if you enjoy the Rally Group B Shrine website then please consider a small donation of your choosing (CLICK HERE).

 Importantly, for those who were diligently supporting the Shrine through the purchase of books on the Book Depository website, please know that their Affiliates system has switched to the AWIN platform.
 For the Shrine to continue on receiving commissions on each sale, it is therefore paramount that you use the new links that were updated in the Group B Book Store and elsewhere on the website.
 By the way, do check the store again since there’s been new publications made available for Group B fans!

 As it is the tradition, we would like to extend our best wishes to all Group B fans and to anyone involved in keeping its vast history documented – may the legend of Group B continue to live on!

 Rally Group B Shrine owner, chief editor & main author